sjaehn/BOops/README.md

 Set the filter with center frequency, bandwidth, and roll off.

+#### Tesla coil (experimental)

+Simple simulation of a singing big Tesla coil.
+This feature produces spark-like noises if the input signal exceeds the threshold voltage.
+Tesla coils produce an extremely distorted sound.
+Set drive for the amplification of the input sigal and level for the level of the output signal.

 #### Oops

 This is the most important one.
 Don't run B.Oops without some oops!